added link to sign up page

 Coding Task 2:

-Coding Task 2: Remove driver usages of mlock
+Coding Task 2: Replace driver usages of mlock with a private lock

 The locking scheme in the IIO subsystem includes a lock in the iio_dev structure called mlock.
 The usage of iio_dev->mlock is being redefined as protecting operating mode changes - as in changes between BUFFER* and DIRECT modes.